Campus Recycling Program

 2. Where do I recycle in a Vanderbilt administrative or academic building?

 Most of our campus buildings now have recycling containers at central locations.
 The most common locations are hallways, copy/mail rooms and break rooms.
 3. If I am in a University-owned building, what do I do if I want to get recycling started in my building, area or department?
-If you are in a University Central campus building, contact Vanderbilt’s Recycling Manager in Plant Operations at 343-2784 (34-EARTH).
+If you are in a University Central campus building, submit a work request through ReADY using the Recycling/Waste Services tile.
 For information concerning recycling in all other areas, contact the Recycling Manager at 343-2784.

 3. If I am in a University-owned building, what do I do if I want to get recycling started in my building, area or department?

-If you are in a University Central campus building, contact Vanderbilt’s Recycling Manager in Plant Operations at 343-2784 (34-EARTH).
+If you are in a University Central campus building, submit a work request through ReADY using the Recycling/Waste Services tile.
 For information concerning recycling in all other areas, contact the Recycling Manager at 343-2784.